kubohiroya/sheet2form/README.md

 ### `exportForm`
  * Create your own form definition in your Google Spreadsheet in the format as described above.
  * Execute the functions `exportForm` from customized menu in the spreadsheet UI.
+ * The `id` row with empty value will be set with the newly generated form id in process of converting from spreadsheet to form.
+In the similar way, the values of `editUrl` row, `publishedUrl` row or `summaryUrl` rows will be set.
+ * If an `id` row with actual(not-empty) value exists and its related form can be opened by the Google Forms API method `FormApp.openById`, the related form will be reused as the exporting target.

 ### `importForm`
 * COPY the URL of your pre-existed Google Form
 * Execute the function `importForm` from customized menu in the spreadsheet UI.